-Rabobank has a 39 per cent. interest in Eureko B.V. ("Eureko").
+Rabobank has a 31 per cent. interest in Eureko B.V. ("Eureko").
 Rabobank does not exercise control over Eureko and therefore does not consolidate Eureko as a subsidiary in Rabobank's financial statements.
 Eureko is accounted for as an associate in Rabobank's financial statements in accordance with the equity method.
-With a workforce of approximately 23,500 full-time equivalents, Eureko is the market leader in the area of insurance in the Netherlands (source: Eureko Annual Report 2009), where it serves a broad customer base of private individuals as well as government agencies and corporate clients.
-Eureko occupies a relatively minor position outside the Netherlands, operating in ten other European countries.
+With a workforce of approximately 22,397 full-time equivalents, Eureko is the market leader in the area of insurance in the Netherlands (source: Eureko Annual Report 2010), where it serves a broad customer base of private individuals as well as government agencies and corporate clients.
+Eureko occupies a relatively minor position outside the Netherlands, operating in seven other European countries.
 Rabobank and Eureko work closely together in the area of insurance.
 Achmea, which is part of Eureko, operates in the Dutch domestic market with brands including Centraal Beheer Achmea, Interpolis, Avéro Achmea, FBTO, Agis Zorgverzekeringen and Zilveren Kruis Achmea.
 Interpolis is the prime supplier of insurance products to clients of the local Rabobanks, offering a broad range of non-life, health and life insurance policies for both private individuals and enterprises.
-Serving over a million private individuals and several hundreds of thousands of enterprises, Interpolis is one of the major players in the Dutch insurance market and the market leader in the agricultural sector (source: www.interpolis.nl).
+Serving over a million private individuals and several hundreds of thousands of enterprises, Interpolis is one of the major players in the Dutch insurance market and in the agricultural sector.